Control key: Table of examples

 Different application programs, user interfaces, and operating systems use the various control key combinations for different purposes.

 In early first-person shooters, the left Ctrl key is often used to fire a weapon.
 In newer games, the key is often used for crouching instead.

 Similar concepts

 Generally, the Command key, labeled with the ⌘ symbol on Apple Macintosh computers, performs the equivalent functions in classic Mac OS and macOS applications (for example, ⌘C copies, while ⌘P prints; the same holds for saving, cutting, and pasting).

-Macintoshes also have a Control key, but it has different functionality.
+Mac computers also have a Control key, but it has different functionality.
 The original Apple mouse design reduced complexity by only offering one button.
 As the interface developed, contextual menus were offered to access extra options.
 Another button was needed to access these.
 On Unix and Windows, the user had other mouse buttons to use.
 On Classic Mac OS and macOS, the Control key is used to invoke a "right-click".
 Apple calls this a "secondary click" as left-handers can choose which side this button is on.